 Friends of the Orangutans • 23 Oct 2020

 In December 2019 and February this year, two orangutans were born at Taiping Zoo & Night Safari, Malaysia.
-We contacted the zoo in September to ask about its purpose for breeding orangutans.
+We contacted the zoo’s president in September to ask about its purpose for breeding orangutans.

-In its response, the zoo stated that its reason for breeding the apes is to maintain a viable captive population in case a need to reintroduce them into the wild arises.
+In its response, the zoo stated that its reason for breeding the apes is to maintain “a viable captive [orangutan] population … in the event that there is a need for reintroduction to the wild.”

 On average, wild-born orangutans spend around seven to eight years with their mothers.
-The first few years of life are crucial as infant orangutans are taught by their mothers a wide range of forest survival skills.
+The first few years of life are crucial as infant orangutans are taught a wide range of forest survival skills by their mothers.
 These include nest-building, avoiding predators, foraging and integrating into a wild orangutan population.
-The natural conditions in a forest are near-impossible to replicate in a zoo.
+The natural conditions in a forest are near-impossible to replicate in a captive setting.

-The International Union for Conservation of Nature (IUCN) indicated in its guidelines for the wild reintroduction of great apes that it is a significant challenge to rehabilitate and release rescued wild-born infant orangutans that had not lived in the wild with their mothers for at least a year.
-Such is the importance of mother-infant interactions in the wild.
+The International Union for Conservation of Nature (IUCN) indicated in its guidelines for the wild reintroduction of great apes that it is a significant challenge to rehabilitate and release rescued infant orangutans that had not lived in the wild with their mothers for at least a year: such is the importance of mother-infant interactions in the wild.

 Orangutans are highly intelligent and complex animals, and it can be a challenge to meet their needs in captivity.
-Till this day Friends of the Orangutans continue to reveal substandard living conditions of orangutans in Malaysian zoos.
+To this day, we continue to reveal substandard living conditions of orangutans in Malaysian zoos.

-Legitimate ape sanctuaries that care for rescued orangutans do their best to avoid animals in their care from breeding.
-According to the Center for Great Apes, a sanctuary caring for unreleasable orangutans and chimpanzees, it is irresponsible to intentionally breed great apes and add more individuals to a life of captivity when there are already so many in need of rescue.
+Legitimate ape sanctuaries do their best to avoid animals in their care from breeding.
+According to the Center for Great Apes, an American sanctuary caring for unreleasable orangutans and chimpanzees, “it would be irresponsible to intentionally breed great apes and add more individuals to a life of captivity when there are already so many in need of rescue.”

 Captive breeding of orangutans is not conservation, and breeding these sensitive and emotional animals to only hold them captive for life is unethical.
 Zoos around the world should stop breeding orangutans.

-Instead of breeding orangutans in captivity resources would be better spent on genuine orangutan conservation struggles such as protecting and connecting the habitats of wild orangutans, addressing human-orangutan conflict and tackling the illegal wildlife trade.
-Support from the general public to fight deforestation is also crucial to secure the future of dwindling wildlife species.
+Instead of breeding orangutans in captivity, resources would be better spent on genuine orangutan conservation struggles such as protecting and connecting wild orangutan habitats, addressing human-orangutan conflict, and tackling the illegal wildlife trade.
+Advocacy support from the general public to courageously fight deforestation and the destruction of nature is crucial to secure the future of dwindling wildlife species.

-What can you do today?
-Share this article on your social media outlets, and send this article to your local elected officials and zoos and demand them to stop breeding orangutans in captivity.
+If you too think that orangutans should not be bred in zoos, share this article on your social media outlets, and send this article to your local officials and zoos and demand them to stop the captive breeding of orangutans.